- slide 1 of 3

 - slide 2 of 3

-Students who lack appropriate development with their fine motor skills can benefit from art activities to improve fine motor skills.
-The art teacher and special education teacher or paraprofessional can use special education team teaching to focus students on their fine motor skills practice.
-Here are a few art activities students could participate in to improve their fine motor skills:
+Students who lack sufficient development of fine motor skills can benefit from art activities.
+The art teacher and special education teacher can use special education team teaching to focus students on their fine motor skills practice.
+Here are a few art activities to get students enthused--and they won't even realize they're developing skills:

 - Tracing: Students can use tracing paper or even dot-to-dot pictures to practice their fine motor skills.
 Using a pencil to trace lines or to connect dots helps students develop muscles in their fingers and their hand and eye coordination.
 When students are finished connecting dots, they can use a fine tip marker to trace the pencil lines.
 Choose pictures with small areas to color.
 Ask students to use crayons, colored pencils or even fine-tip markers to color neatly in the lines.